Priya-Raut/learning-spring/README.md

  - Depeloper does not have to manage the object creation
  - Testing becomes easy using mock object.
  - Code becomes more readable.

+Note: IOC and DI are similar except that IOC is general concept whereas DI is concrete design pattern.

 #### Repository
 An interface between database layer and Java layer.